dragonflydb/documentation/docs/command-reference/strings/getex.md

 No, `GETEX` only retrieves the value and optionally changes the TTL.
 The value stored in the key remains unchanged unless modified by other commands.

+### Is `GETEX` equivalent to `GET` when no options are supplied?

+Yes, when `GETEX` is used without any expiration options, it functions the same as a `GET` command, retrieving the current value without modifying the expiration time.